-Hillsboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hillsboro does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hillsboro is nearly on par with the US average for all cities of 21.84%: 17.84% of adults 25 and older in Hillsboro have a bachelor's degree or advanced degree.
+The percentage of adults in Hillsboro who are college-educated is close to the national average for all communities of 21.84%: 20.16% of the adults in Hillsboro have a bachelor's degree or advanced degree.